 Qualifying for an MCC is simple.
 Home buyers eligible for down payment assistance through one of home buyer programs are also eligible for the MCC Program so long as they are a first-time home buyer or have not owned a home in the last three years.
 Veterans are exempt from the first-time home buyer requirement.

 Also, please note that while eligibility for our down payment assistance and MCC programs are the same, you don't have to use our down payment assistance to receive an MCC.
 You can claim a stand alone MCC.

 The only other requirement is that home buyers apply for an MCC when purchasing a home.
 Home buyers that close on a home without an MCC can't retroactively apply for one.

 That's why it's so important for us to highlight our MCC Program.
 Like down payment assistance, we worry that home buyers are losing out on thousands of dollars simply because they don't know programs like ours exist.

-This tax season, we hope you will help us spread the word about our MCC Program so that more future home buyers have a reason to love tax filing time.
+This tax season, we hope you will help us spread the word about our MCC Program so that more future home buyers can save money towards their future financial goals.

 On the House blog posts are meant to provide general information on various housing-related issues, research and programs.
 We are not liable for any errors or inaccuracies in the information provided by blog sources.
 Furthermore, this blog is not legal advice and should not be used as a substitute for legal advice from a licensed professional attorney.